Cognigy/Documentation/docs/ai/empower/nlu/intents/conditions.md

 ## Example

-To give an example, a bank's virtual agent caters to Intents related to credit cards.
+To give an example, a bank's AI Agent caters to Intents related to credit cards.
 If the customer does not have a credit card product, for example, we would not like a `CancelCreditCard` Intent to be found.

 We enable and disable the Intent based on the customer's `profile`.
 Let's assume it has a variable `has_credit_card` which stores information on whether the customer has the product or not, the Intent Condition would be: